 You can also download a Chrome or Firefox extension and bookmark a web page for later viewing.
 Now you can view the saved pages on your desktop, tablet and phone.
 Open your android browser, tap on options button, select Share option and “Add to Pocket”.
 The link will be added.

 Are you a perfect remembering machine?- think again!
 All of us have various things to remember, such as bank accounts, emails, credit and debit cards, automobiles insurance policies, passports, medical prescriptions, private notes, web logins, serial numbers, tax information, serial numbers, etc. Pocket for Android lets you keep all your personal and secure data safely and easily.
 Why do we keep all these burdens to ourselves if our phone can hold them?

-The Pocket app is very easy to use.
+Pocket Aptitude is very easy to use.
 Just launch the app, open a new account and set login details.
-Enter your four digit password and you will be able access all secured data.
+Enter your four-digit password and you will be able access all secured data.
 You can also sync and backup the secured details with your Dropbox or email account.

 8. Barcode Scanner

 Another app you must have on your Android phone is the Barcode Scanner, especially if you are shopping maniac.
 The app uses the camera on your device to read barcodes of all kinds.
 After scanning barcodes you find on products, for example, you can discover prices and reviews for it.
 Or, when scanning newer two-dimensional barcodes, like QR Codes, you can access contact information, bookmarks, web site links and more inside.

 I am just a fan of this app as it once saved me from paying more than the MRP of a Jeans pant because the dealer had scratched the price.
 Make sure that th auto-rotation feature is turned on your phone because the apps works nicely in landscape mode.